 When you or a loved one are harmed in a bicycle accident in the Reno area, let us help.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 We have the resources and experience to advise you, conduct an investigation if necessary, negotiate with insurance companies, and fight to see that justice is done.
 The first consultation is always free.

 Contact Benson & Bingham Accident Injury Lawyers online or by calling (775) 600-6000.

 “I recently flew home to Reno to visit my family and while at Costco I noticed a sign being installed for Benson & Bingham.
 I’m happy to see this as the firm helped me with my bicycle accident in Las Vegas 5 years ago (April 2014) when I was struck while riding home from work.
 Joe Benson helped me with my accident – I was referred to him since my older brother went to school with him at Wooster.
 Great to know they have a presence in Reno in case anyone I know is injured in accident.”

 Rating: 5/5 ⭐⭐⭐⭐⭐ Dylan S. Read more reviews on Google!